I know the frustration.

 [Name], is the below of any interest to you?

-But here’s the thing – they will never work for you.
+But here’s the thing – these will never work for you.
 Why?

 But the prospect didn’t respond.

-So you search for a “sales follow-up email template,” and find this amazing template that you think will instantly increase your reply ratio.
+So you search for a “sales follow-up email template,” and find a template that you think will instantly increase your reply rate.

 I didn’t hear back from you.
 Just wondering, did I do something wrong?

-I know you’re super interested in increasing the conversion rate of your sales page.
-Let me know.
+I know you’re interested in increasing the conversion rate of your sales page.

-But as expected, it also will not get a reply.
+But as expected, it also won’t get a reply.
+Here’s why:

-Reason #1: You continued sending more follow-up emails.
+Reason #1: You continued sending weak follow-up emails.

-Yes, I know I stated it earlier: the study by Yesware said it takes an average of five attempts to close a sale.
+Yes, I know I’m contradicting myself here: the study by Yesware said it takes an average of five attempts to close a sale.
 But that doesn’t mean you should bombard people with follow-up emails that add no value and simply reiterate what you’ve already said.